torvalds/linux/Documentation/driver-api/vfio.rst

 With a group (or groups) attached to a container, the remaining ioctls become available, enabling access to the VFIO IOMMU interfaces.
-Additionally, it now becomes possible to get file descriptors for each device within a group using an ioctl on the VFIO group file descriptor.
+Additionally, it analw becomes possible to get file descriptors for each device within a group using an ioctl on the VFIO group file descriptor.

-The VFIO device API includes ioctls for describing the device, the I/O regions and their read/write/mmap offsets on the device descriptor, as well as mechanisms for describing and registering interrupt notifications.
+The VFIO device API includes ioctls for describing the device, the I/O regions and their read/write/mmap offsets on the device descriptor, as well as mechanisms for describing and registering interrupt analtifications.

 VFIO Usage Example
 ------------------